EncoreTechnologies/stackstorm-tutorial/doc/06_event_driven.md

 ```
 -----------

-Next we'll load the rule into the database so that it begins matching tweets.
+Next we'll load the rule into the database so that it begins matching messages.

 ``` shell
 st2ctl reload --register-rules